-The County Council were planning to remove £1m from their £7.5m Supporting People budget in 2019/20.
+The County Council were planning to remove £1m from their £7.5m Supporting People budget in do we want this degree of detail?
+2019/20.
 Following representations from the Council and others the County agreed not to cut the service but work with the District authorities to consider alternative ways of providing housing related services.